-A friend of mine shared a video of a sermon she preached in her congregation on Mothers Day.
-She introduced the video with a brief note stating that she wasn’t sure if her mother would approve of her sharing some of the parts of her life.
+A friend of mine shared a video of her sermon to her congregation on Mothers Day.
+She introduced the video with a brief disclaimer stating that she wasn’t sure if her mother would approve of her sharing some of the parts of her life.
 My friend’s mother was a teacher, so I suspect she would be proud of her daughter’s keen insight and love of laughter as well as her ability to turn everyday situations into real learning opportunities for her congregation.

 What struck me most about her words was her closing statement: “Live.
 And I mean really live because your story is never over.”

 I’ve not celebrated Mothers Day with my mom since 2004, the year she died.
 Instead, I spend time reflecting on all the things she was and is in my life.
-There are some significant things that come back year after year for me that keep her story going.
+There are some significant things that come back year after year for me that ensure her story is never over.

-This is my favorite story about myself from childhood.
-As my mother told it, the day I started kindergarten, she drove me to school.
+The day I started kindergarten, my mother drove me to school.
 When she stopped the car, I opened the door and got out.
 And when she turned off the car, I looked at her and asked in a very startled tone, “Where are you going?”
 She told me very calmly that she would walk me to my classroom and I responded by saying, “I know where it is.
 Bye!”
 I closed the car door and ran off toward the school doors.
-She burst into tears as she drove to her office, but then what brought her from sadness to joy was her realization that no matter what life threw my way, I’d be fine.
-She then made sure I learned how to function in the world.
+She burst into tears as she drove to her office, but then what brought her from sadness to joy was her realization that no matter what life threw my way, she knew I would be fine.
+She then set about teaching me how to function in the world.

 She taught me the importance of laughter.